cloudron-io/letschat-app/README.md

 The source code for the package can be found [here](https://git.cloudron.io/cloudron/letschat-app/).

-You can also test the jingo installation on the demo Cloudron instance - https://my-demo.cloudron.me (username: cloudron password: cloudron).
+You can also test the Let's Chat installation on the demo Cloudron instance - https://my-demo.cloudron.me (username: cloudron password: cloudron).